McGuireTechnology/TruLedgr/scripts/README.md

 ### Notes

-- Always run from repository root: `python scripts/version.py`
+- Always run from repository root: `./scripts/version.py` or `python scripts/version.py`
-- The script uses Poetry and does not require installation
+- The script is standalone and does not require Poetry or dependencies
-- Changes are made in-place, so commit after verifying
+- Changes are made in-place, so review with `git diff` and commit after verifying
+- Script automatically skips platforms that don't exist yet with warnings